Teatro Arcobaleno Rainbow Theatre

 Moussa Michail, 18, Arab Christian from Pkiyin

 An experienced educator and dedicated theatrical director, she is a mother of four boys.
-Born in Rome, Angelica came to Israel when she was twenty, and passionately believes that art and the theatre can be a moving force for people who believe in human principles of goodness and wish to put forth a positive influence within the society in which they live.
+Born in Rome, Angelica came to Israel when she was twenty, and passionately believes that art and the theatre can be a moving force for people who believe in human principles of goodness and wish to present a positive influence within the society in which they live.

 Our rock and coach, Yehuda Calò Livné co-founder of the Beresheet LaShalom Foundation, is an executive producer for the Theatre Project.
 Thanks to his temperate background work coaching these youngsters year-round in multiple activities, the solidity of our group has co-eased into a healthy, vibrant & enthusiastic, devoted company of youngsters.

-Our musical mentor and maestro. . .
+Amir Yaakoby, musical mentor and maestro. . .

+musician, expert in all percussion instruments.
 After an intense experience of Tribal Dance in Africa he returned to Israel where he composes music inspired by these acquired skills.
+He presents workshops on Tribal Dance and organic Trance where participants are able to express their feelings through body rhythms and movement.

 Balkis Hleihil

-from the village of Jish in Galilee among the founders of Beresheet LaShalom.
+from the village of Jish in Galilee among the founders

 Moshe Kastoriano

-Belindissima on editing, graphics & web / Africa
+multi-media, editing, graphics & web

 "What is as important as knowledge?" asked the mind. . .